atfo/fractalTree/README.md

 * gradual tree level by level : *JGradualFractalTreePanel2*
 * branch by branch as drawn in reality by the recursive algorithm : *JGradualSpiralTreePanel*

-I hope you'l enjoy it!
+I hope you'll enjoy it!